Data Protection Information

 Upon receiving your unsubscribe notification, we will immediately delete your email address from our subscriber list.

-3. Transfer of Personal Data to Third Parties
+3. Transfer of Personal Data

 We only give your personal data to third parties if: